Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Sampling independent realizations for QMC

 since $\W_R = \W - \W_\mathscr{L} = \W - P_H\W$.
 Hence $\mathcal{C}_R(u,u)$ is always non-negative and it is zero if and only if $u\in V_H$. \end{proof}

-\begin{remark} From the proofs of lemmas \ref{lemma:covariance_Wr} and \ref{lemma:covariance_W_R_pos_semidef}, we see that we can interpret $\W_\mathscr{L}$ as the $L^2$-projection of white noise onto $V_H$.
-In principle, if $D_\mathscr{L}$ is fine enough (or if $V_h\equiv V_H$), the correction $\W_R$ is not needed at all.
+\begin{remark} In principle, if $D_\mathscr{L}$ is fine enough so that $\W_{\mathscr{L}}\approx \W$, then the correction $\W_R$ is not needed at all.
 However, Haar wavelets are only piecewise constant and we might only expect first order convergence of $\W_\mathscr{L}$ to $\W$.
-If so, large QMC dimensions and an extremely fine Haar mesh would be needed to make the correction term $\W_R$ negligible and this translates into very expensive samples of $\W_\mathscr{L}$. \end{remark}
+If so, large QMC dimensions and a very fine Haar mesh would be needed to make the correction term $\W_R$ negligible and this translates into very expensive samples of $\W_\mathscr{L}$.
+If we also compute samples of $\W_R$, however, the Haar level can be kept small. \end{remark}

 The sampling of $\W_R$ can be performed independently on each Haar cell.
-If we focus our attention only on the basis functions $\phi_1,\dots,\phi_{m_k}\in V_h$ of support entirely contained within a given Haar cell $\square_k$, we note that the expression \eqref{eq:C_R} for $\mathcal{C}_R$ simplifies to
+The idea is to first sample the action of $\W_R$ onto the basis functions of $\dot{V}_h$.
+If we focus our attention only on the basis functions $\phi_1,\dots,\phi_{m_k}\in \dot{V}_h$ of support entirely contained within a given Haar cell $\square_k$ (i.e.~the basis functions of $V_h^b|_{\square_k}$), we note that the expression \eqref{eq:C_R} for $\mathcal{C}_R$ simplifies to

 Similarly as in \cite{Croci2018}, the sampling of $\W_R$ over $\square_k$ boils down to sampling a zero-mean Gaussian vector $\bm{b}_R^k$ with entries $(\bm{b}_R^k)_i = \langle\W_R,\phi_i\rangle$ and covariance matrix $C_R^k$ of entries $(C_R^k)_{ij}$ given by